-#KEYWORDS: windows free mklink tool symlink symbolic link junction shortcut sendto start menu 0x80070005 tool utility system authority psexec PinTo desktop pstools sysinternals#
+Topics: windows free mklink tool symlink symbolic link junction shortcut sendto start menu fix 0x80070005 access is denied system authority psexec PinTo desktop pstools sysinternals

 MkLink.pl - Freeware to quickly create Microsoft Windows shortcuts, symbolic links, hard links, and junctions in various useful locations.
 Pin any file to the Start Menu or Taskbar.
 Run or install any program or script or open any file with SYSTEM authority.
 Fix 0x80070005 Access is Denied installation errors.